ErikDakoda/vulcan-material-ui/readme.md

       inputClassName: 'halfWidthLeft',  // add this class to the input
       hideLabel: true,                  // hide the label
-      help: 'Enter your key here',      // add help text below the input },
+      help: 'Enter your key here',      // add help text below the input
+      getHidden: () => function () {    // function that returns true if input
+        return !this.document.useKey;   //   should be temporarily hidden },
+    },
+    group: platformGroup,
     viewableBy: ['members'],
     insertableBy: ['members'],
     editableBy: ['members'],